 Buy Grimms in the UK from Little Acorns, Mighty Oaks.

-Haba makes high-quality long-lasting wooden toys, all with the PEFC seal.
+Haba makes high-quality long-lasting sustainable wooden toys, all with the PEFC seal.
 Their toys are made in Germany from beech and birch wood, which comes from sustainably managed German forests.
 You can read more about their sustainability processes in this lengthy yet impressive post.

 As Haba knows that the loss of one part of a game can sometimes mean that the whole game can no longer be used, a couple of years ago they set up a comprehensive replacement service to combat this problem.
-I love that they have put together a service like this, to help games being binned.
+I love that they have put together a service like this, to help games from being binned.

 Buy Haba toys in the UK via Yes Bebe.